bunkerity/bunkerweb/docs/integrations.md

 ### Namespaces

-Starting from version `1.6.0-beta`, BunkerWeb's Autoconf stacks now support namespaces.
+Starting from version `1.6.0-beta`, BunkerWeb's autoconf stacks now support namespaces.
 This feature enables you to manage multiple clusters of BunkerWeb instances and services on the same Kubernetes cluster.
 To take advantage of namespaces, simply set the `namespace` metadata field on your BunkerWeb instances and services.
 Here's an example:

 ```yaml
 apiVersion: apps/v1